 Financial advisers need to apply three stress tests to any funds management offering in order to ensure it is in the client’s best interests, according to Pengana Capital.

+In a statement issued yesterday, Pengana head of distribution Damian Crowley said the first test advisers should apply is “correlations to the equities markets and to the other major asset classes including bonds and listed property”.Second, advisers should separate returns from funds into ‘alpha’ and ‘beta’ segments to establish how much is skill-based or market-based.
 Third, the fund manager advises asking whether the fund is truly ‘benchmark-aware’.
 “The benchmarks capture everything, so they’re reflecting current market capitalisation, not necessarily the best investment opportunities at that time or quality and value metrics,” Mr Crowley said.

 Over 260 finalists have qualified for the inaugural Australian Wealth Management Awards 2024. ifa invites them to lodge ...

 Opposition Leader Peter Dutton has announced a new-look shadow ministry, including a new shadow financial services ...

 WT Financial believes qualified advisers should also be employed by advice firms.

 Never miss the stories that impact the industry.

 Get the latest news!
 Subscribe to the ifa bulletin